Cairi-S/Welcome-Foolish-Mortals/README.md

 Text of importance, such as headers or text with hover functionality, will be purple (#6c53a4).

-The colors used for the game-play buttons are the most identifiable colors from the attractions theming: teal, purple, white and grey (#4ea0ae, #6c53a3, #edeffb, #040000).
+The colors used for the game-play buttons are the most identifiable colors from the attractions theming: teal, purple, white and black (#4ea0ae, #6c53a3, #edeffb, #040000).

 The start and reset buttons take inspiration from the attraction host's costume using the color green (#077f51).
 When hovered over, the opacity of the button will change to make it clear where the user will be clicking